DRIVING/TOWING - RECOVERY TECHNIQUES

 You can use a snatch strap for this purpose, but the elasticity of a tow rope is the last thing you want when you’re flat-towing and need the two machines to keep as uniform a speed as possible.
 Heavy towing will also ‘kill’ that elasticity, making the snatch strap useless for its intended role.

 We’ve seen people using a partly-unspooled winch cable as a tow rope.
 This practice will damage the winch and the cable lacks the necessary flex to cushion towing shocks.
-Chain makes a poor tow rope because it lacks ‘give’.
+Chain makes a poor tow rope because it lacks ‘give’ and, if it breaks, becomes a lethal missile.

 A webbing winch extension strap can double as a tow rope, if you ‘quarter’ its length by means of multiple folds between the two vehicles, then twist the folded strap slightly to keep the four strands together.